rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/alias-in-git-running-multiple-commands-with-alias.md

 co = checkout;
 ```

-#### git alias setup, so that when I run the following command from my local machine’s feature_branch, it will push to remote repo by the same name (feature_branch)
+#### git alias setup, so that when I run the following command from my local machine’s feature_branch, it will push to remote repo's branch by the same name (feature_branch)

 ```js
 git c 'some message'